AcademySoftwareFoundation/openexr/GOVERNANCE.md

 matters relating to the code base that affect multiple projects
 * Coordinating any marketing, events, or communications regarding the project

-The TSC has a Chair, who acts as the project manager, organizing meetings and providing oversight to project administration.
+The TSC elects a Chair person, who acts as the project manager, organizing meetings and providing oversight to project administration.
 The Chair is elected by the TSC.
 The Chair also serves as the OpenEXR representative on the Academy Software Foundation (ASWF) Technical Advisory Council (TAC).
 The chair represents the